 Australian and Danish researchers recently revealed the results of a study showing that life expectancy decreased significantly for seniors who experience back pain.
 This makes it important to find ways to effectively provide care for seniors who are coping with this condition.
-If you are over the age of 60 and battling chronic back pain, is there any way to find natural relief?
+If you are over the age of 60 and battling chronic backache, is there any way to find natural relief?

-The insidious thing about back pain is that it often causes a person to become sedentary, which only serves to make matters worse.
+The insidious thing about backache is that it often causes a person to become sedentary, which only serves to make matters worse.
 In fact, a recent study that was published by the International Association for the Study of Pain revealed that staying active actually helps to keep pain from becoming chronic.
 How?

 The research revealed that when older adults are physically active, they perceive pain stimuli at a lower level and experience an increased ability to block pain responses.
 In other words, painful events don’t hurt as bad and are easier to cope with.